abhikdeb/cs520-project/README.md

 Likewise, you may want to maximize elevation gain if you are looking for an intense yet time-constrained workout.

-For more information on the architecture and analysis read [this](EleNa/README.MD).
+For more about the architecture and evaluation, read [this](EleNa/README.MD)!

 ### Setup/Installation Instructions